walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

- * numTimes (optional - default 2) : The number of times you want to repeat the preceding statements.
+ * numTimes : The number of times you want to repeat the preceding statements.

 #### Example